Research spotlight on: Tackling the looming threat of antibiotic resistance

-Queen’s PhD student Hoa Nguyen from Vietnam on why is hoping to make a lasting impact on society by fighting microbial resistance.
+Queen’s PhD student Hoa Nguyen from Vietnam on why he is hoping to make a lasting impact on society by fighting microbial resistance.

 My research interest is Clinical Pharmacy and Antimicrobial Resistance, with a focus on antimicrobial prescribing for older people in care homes.

 I’m looking at the effectiveness of interventions to improve antibiotic prescribing in care homes.

 One study I did was focused on urinary tract infection in older inpatients and antibiotic resistance.
 We found that older people admitted to hospital with antibiotic resistance were more likely to be discharged to care homes.